The Weaver Refining Co Ltd

-Local historian Colin Edmondson has confirmed from The Weaver Navigation records and local trade directories, that the loss of water power at the Acton Bridge factory site ended a fascinating series of altercations which involved the conflicting interests of the site tenants and the River Weaver Navigation Trustees -
+Weaver Navigation Records and local trade directories, researched by local historian Colin Edmondson, confirmed that the loss of water power at the Acton Bridge factory site ended a fascinating series of altercations which involved the conflicting interests of the site tenants and the River Weaver Navigation Trustees -

 1781 September 6th - the